oracle-samples/db-sample-schemas/README.txt

 3. Uninstalling the Sample Schemas

-    1. Switch into the sample schema folder that you want to uninstall and invoke the "<schema_name>_uninstall.sql" file (see the "README.md" file for further uninstall instructions!)
+    1. Navigate to the sample schema folder that you want to uninstall and run the "<schema_name>_uninstall.sql" script.
+       (For more information about uninstalling a schema, see the "README.md" file in the schema directory.)
-    2. Check the output for any errors during the uninstall process.
+    2. Check the output for any errors during the uninstallation process.